0xymg/KloiaCoffeCo/README.md

 # Coffee React Prject
 This project is a case study for interview proccess.

-## Important!!! :
-Since I don't have much experience in React, It takes times to learn React and Redux. <br>
-So, I did not able to catch up search functions.
-Except that, It works perfectly.

 ## Design Notes:
   *  I have used class components in this react project.